interlay/interlay.github.io/docs/guides/custom-fees.md

 ![Custom Fees Select](../_assets/img/guide/custom-fees-select.png)

-When you click the select, a modal with the available options for pays fees is shown.
+When you click inside the "Fee token" selector, a modal with the available options for pays fees is shown.
+This modal shows your balance of each token (not the fees you would pay in the token).

 ![Custom Fees Modal](../_assets/img/guide/custom-fees-select-modal.png)